realworldocaml/book/book/testing/README.md

   [%expect {| 1.00: C |}]
 ```

-The above, however, is not what we expected!
-In particular, all of our
+The above, however, is not the expected outcome!
+In particular, all of
-calls to `consume` succeeded, despite the 5-per-second rate limit.
+our calls to `consume` succeeded, despite the 2-per-second rate limit.
 That's because there was a bug in our implementation.
 In particular,
 we have a queue of times where consume events occurred, and we use
 this function to draing the queue.